 Oh Hi.
 I hear you’ve been looking for me.
 My name is Jubilee.
 I am privileged to be one of the hosts of heaven.
-I hope you’ve been enjoying yourself since you’ve arrived here in heaven.
+I hope you’ve been enjoying yourself since you arrived here in paradise.
 I’m sure you’ve been enjoying your new home.
 As you know, it was designed personally by Our Lord.
-His skills as a planner and designer are unmatched.
+His skills as a planner and designer are unmatched [an angel’s amazement].

 How long have I been here?
-That’s a little hard to describe since the Father created me before He laid the foundations of the earth.
+That’s a little hard to describe since the Father created me before He laid the earth’s foundations.
 I will never forget witnessing His powerful creative work in bringing about the formation of the universe.
 I will never forget how my brothers and I sang and shouted as we watched that marvelous work being completed (Job 38:6-7).

 We were equally distraught when we saw Adam and Eve knowingly choose to disobey the only stipulation God had given them.
 It reminded me of when one of my former brothers, Lucifer, chose the path of disobedience against the Lord of Glory.
 It cost him and those who followed him dearly.